Johannes0Horn/RL_sample_injection/README.md

 |:--:|
 |<img src="/MultiAgentProfiling/data/agents_merged Training Profile.png" width="800">|

 While all models in the end achieve the same training performance, one can tell that the models trained with sample injection converge faster in the beginning until ~ Episode 110.
+Injected episodes are not taken into account for this result plot.
 This looks promising for environments which are harder to solve with a bigger action and observation space, so that algorithms which are "sample injected" might find high rewarding actions faster.

 # TODO: